Buhrich House II: Heritage listing

 As at 22 March 2001, the Buhrich House is of State significance for its historic and aesthetic values.
 In addition, it is also of particular cultural/social importance amongst the architectural community.
 It is significant because:

 Buhrich House, is considered to be one of the finest modern houses in Australia.
 Since its "discovery" in the 1990s, it has been published in a number of the major Architectural journals in Australia, and in the Harvard Design Magazine (1997).
 It is recognized for its contribution to modern architecture because of its unique combination of off-the-shelf items and materials, hand crafted features, modelling of architectural space and forms, and relationship to the site.
 It demonstrates a timeless merging of craft, art, architecture and relationship to site.

 The house was the home of European-trained migrant architects, Hugh and Eva Buhrich.
-Hugh was a little recognized, but highly regarded architect who worked mainly in residential design in Australia from 1945 to 1991.
+Hugh was a little recognised, but highly regarded architect who worked mainly in residential design in Australia from 1945 to 1991.
 Eva was well-known and highly regarded for her architectural column in The Sydney Morning Herald from the mid-1950s to late 1960s.
 Designed for the Buhrichs' own family, this building is an uncompromising and representative example of Buhrich's architectural work in the later phase of his active professional career.

 The Buhrich house is of State aesthetic significance as a unique building which retains its original integrity as an architecturally sculptural element on the water front escarpment.
 The interior, including furniture, and the exterior have a strong sculptural relationship.
 The choice of materials, structural elements and furniture (both fixed and freestanding) create an architectural organic form of high integrity.

 The house demonstrates a particular evolution of the international influences of Modernism in Australia, which Buhrich brought to Australia as a migrant in 1938.
 Such influences were also brought to Australia by other more recognized contemporary emigres such as Harry Seidler.
 The work of Buhrich is possibly as important as the residential work of Seidler, although their interpretation of Modernism varied.